rorlic/ldes-server.net/docs/tutorials/_index.md

 # Tutorial Index
-* Setting up a minimal LDES server
+- [**Setting Up a Minimal LDES Server**](./minimal-server/README.md) — Learn how to set up a lightweight LDES server that directly ingests linked data.